Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Differential algebraic -theory

-In particular, the two inclusions $ M \times X \hookrightarrow M \times X \times \bbA^1_{\C}$ given by the points $0,1\in \bbA^1_{\C}(\C)$ induce the same map on cohomology.
+In particular, the two inclusions $ M \times X \hookrightarrow M \times X \times \bbA^1_{\C}$ given by the points $0,1\in \bbA^1_{\C}(\C)$ induce the same map in absolute Hodge cohomology.
 We expect that there exists an integration operator $\int_{II}$ in the algebraic direction which satisfies a formula similar to \eqref{jan0101}.
 However, the actual construction of such an operator seems to be quite complicated, and we content ourselves with the analogous formula for $\P^1_{\C}$.
 This is enough for our purposes in the current paper.